-Webster's Master of Arts program in Media Communications explores the relationship between changing technology and changing cultures, including research, government, media, business, and communication.
+Webster University Leiden's Media Communications MA program explores the relationship between changing technology and changing cultures, including research, government, media, business, and communication.

 Sean M. Leahy, MA